tumble-weed/myhelp/help.md

 ...will make any variable defined going forward be automatically exported to the environment, even without an explicit export command.
 # bash if element in array

+# rules about input arguments in bash: $* number of arguments, all arguments etc